Powerball Jackpot-Top 10 largest US Jackpots

 Share via Email

-An estimated jackpot of $510 million is up for grabs in the Powerball lottery draw on Saturday night — potentially the 8th largest lottery payout in the nation.
+An estimated jackpot of $650 million is up for grabs in the Powerball lottery draw on Wednesday night — potentially the third-largest lottery payout in the nation.
 Here's a look at the 10 largest U.S. jackpots so far and the states where the winning tickets were sold:

 1. $1.6 billion, Powerball, Jan.
 13, 2016 (three tickets, from California, Florida, Tennessee)